 - 8. Before exercising this consent the consent holder shall: - (a) install, and thereafter maintain a water meter and a datalogger at each site of taking (or a nearby site in accordance with Regulation 10 of the Resource Management (Measurement and Reporting of Water Takes) Regulations 2010.
-Water meters and dataloggers shall be tamper-proof and shall measure and record the rate and volume of water taken to an accuracy of ± 5% at intervals not exceeding 15 minutes; - (b) install, and thereafter maintain equipment that records the turbidity of the Tangahoe River at the take site to an accuracy of \pm 5% at intervals not exceeding 15 minutes; - 9.
-Within two years of the commencement date of this consent, the consent holder shall install screens on each water intake structure for the purpose of preventing fish from entering the intake.
+Water meters and dataloggers shall be tamper-proof and shall measure and record the rate and volume of water taken to an accuracy of ± 5% at intervals not exceeding 15 minutes; - (b) install, and thereafter maintain equipment that records the turbidity of the Tangahoe River at the take site to an accuracy of \pm 5% at intervals not exceeding 15 minutes. - 9.
+The consent holder shall install screens on: - (a) the water intake structure within the Tangahoe River prior to 8 November 2019; and - (b) the water intake structure within the Tawhiti Stream prior to 30 April 2022; for the purpose of preventing fish from entering the intake.
 The screens shall have a mesh aperture not exceeding 2 mm and the sweep velocity shall exceed the approach velocity. - 10.
 Within 30 days of the commencement date of this consent, the consent holder shall provide the Taranaki Regional Council with a document from a suitably qualified person certifying that the water meter and datalogger at each site of taking required by condition 8(a) of this consent: - (a) has been installed and/or maintained in accordance with the manufacturer's specifications; and/or - (b) has been tested and shown to be operating to an accuracy of \pm 5%.